 - original Japanese language track embedded in the game;

-- multiple fighting style availables for Kiryu on the spot;
+- multiple fighting style available for Kiryu on the spot;

 - minigames (present in later products) inserted into Kiwami;